 If we start to empower deaf people from a young age, the benefits will be phenomenal.

 Secondly, have basic deaf awareness and knowledge of how to work with an interpreter.
-There has been research to show that using an interpreter without the proper skill level can lead to a deaf person feeling disempowered as they aren’t accessing information to the same level as a hearing person.
+Research shows that using an interpreter without the proper skill level can lead to a deaf person feeling disempowered as they aren’t accessing information to the same level as a hearing person.
 So when looking at interpreters to support a deaf person, ensure that they are qualified and that they enjoy working together.

-If you didn’t get along with someone particularly well you probably wouldn’t want to have to work with them for long periods of time.
+If you didn’t get along with someone particularly well, you probably wouldn’t want to work with them for long periods.
 The same applies for the interpreter-client relationship.

-Thirdly, let the deaf person communicate for themselves.
-It can be easy to answer a question for them if they’re not looking at who’s speaking, or to jump in when there’s a lack of understanding between a deaf person and a hearing person.
+Thirdly, let deaf people communicate for themselves.
+It can be easy to answer a question for them if they’re not looking at who’s speaking or to jump in when there’s a lack of understanding between a deaf person and a hearing person.
 You are not their mother.
 You can encourage a deaf person to ask for support if they would like it, but don’t assume they need it.
 Don’t force them to rely on you.

 Fourthly, don’t treat a deaf person like a dog.
 By this, I’m not referring to the idea of putting a lead on them and going for a walk (though you probably shouldn’t do this either; it’s weird).
-I mean you shouldn’t enthusiastically praise a deaf person for doing/knowing something you didn’t think they would.
+I mean, you shouldn’t enthusiastically praise a deaf person for doing/knowing something you didn’t think they would.
 Like you would do with a dog when it finally learns how to sit (this is what I was getting at with the dog thing).
-I can’t believe the amount of time I’ve heard the phrase “what!?
+I can’t believe the number of times I’ve heard the phrase, “what!?
 Deaf people can DRIVE?!” shock, horror, a deaf person can do something a hearing person can.
 I need a minute to recover from that surprise.

 I’m joking.
 Deaf people can do anything a hearing person can: except hear.